levintp/observer/README.md

-A `database_spec` section specifies a set of configuration options regarding the elasticsearch database that the system depends on, specifically connection settings and indices use by the Observer system.
+A `database_spec` section specifies a set of configuration options regarding the elasticsearch database that the system depends on, specifically connection settings and indices dedicated to the Observer system.

 ```yaml
 # The hostname of the database.